abshah/ibworkshop2025/README.md

 ## Workshop Structure

-This workshop is divided into seven sections (Parts 5-7 are optional):
+This workshop is divided into four sections:

 1. **[Part 1: First Contact with the de.NBI Cloud](Part1.md)**
    - Creating a de.NBI Cloud account